-SAY In this test, you will be writing about texts that you will be listening to or reading.
-Your writing will be scored on
+SAY In this test, you will be writing about texts that you will be reading.
+Your writing will be scored on:

-- · how clearly you organize your writing and express what you have learned - how accurately and completely you answer the questions being asked - · how well you support your responses with examples or details from the texts - how correctly you use grammar, spelling, punctuation, capitalization, and paragraphing
+- how clearly you organize your writing and express what you have learned; - how accurately and completely you answer the guestions being asked; - how well you support your responses with examples or details from the texts; - how correctly you use grammar, spelling, punctuation, capitalization, and paragraphing.